Value of life: Russia

 According to different estimates life value in Russia varies from $40,000 up to $2 million.
 On the results of opinion poll life value (as the cost of financial compensation for the death) in the beginning of 2015 was about $71,500.

+United Kingdom

+As of 2013, the value of preventing a fatal casualty was £1.7m (2013 prices) in UK.

 United States

 The following estimates have been applied to the value of life.
 The estimates are either for one year of additional life or for the statistical value of a single life.